HumanCellAtlas/dcp-community/charters/DataProcessingService/charter.md

 ## Definitions

-__pipeline:__ A collection of one or more functional tasks that operate on input data and, from that, make an output that is transformed input data, or features generated to interpret the input data.
+__pipeline:__ A collection of one or more functional tasks that operate on input data and, from that, make an output that is transformed input data, or features often used to interpret the input data.
+In a high throughput setting, these tasks are often automated to be performed in a batch setting.

 ## In-scope

-* Creating and maintaining the Data Processing Service

 ### Operations

 * Operating the instance of the HCA DCP Data Processing Service
 * Initiation and management of the execution of all data processing pipelines that run on scientific data in the HCA DCP
-* Establishing and operating automated practices around engineering testing of pipelines executed in the HCA DCP Date Processing Service
+* Establishing and operating automated practices around engineering testing of pipelines executed in the HCA DCP Data Processing Service

 ### Documentation

 * Creating and outputting metadata on the operations done to the data in accordance with the HCA DCP Metadata Schema
 * Documentation on the Data Processing Service and guides on using the service
 * Creating documentation and scripting around the deployment of the Data Processing Service

-## Out-of-scope

-* Standing up or operating other instances of the Data Processing Service for other projects

 ## Milestones and Deliverables